theKashey/use-sidecar/README.md

 Thus - no usage tracking, and literally no SSR.
 It's just skipped.

+## Terminology:
+- `sidecar`(robin) - not UI component, which may carry effects for a paired UI component.
+- `UI`(batman) - UI component, which interactivity is moved to a `sidecar`.

+## Concept
+- a `package` exposes __3 entry points__ using a [nested `package.json` format](https://github.com/theKashey/multiple-entry-points-example):
+ - default aka `combination`, and lets hope tree shaking will save you
+ - `UI`, with only UI part
+ - `sidecar`, with all the logic
+ - `UI` + `sidecar` === `combination`.
+If they are bigger, then something is too coupled.

+- if package dependent on another _sidecar_ package:
+ - it shall export dependency side car among own sidecar.

+- package uses `medium` to talk with own sidecar, breaking explicit dependency.

+- final consumer uses `sidecar` or `useSidecar` to combine pieces together.
+ - that's why packags itself is not using it - it's not the "final" consumer.

 # API
-Terminology:
-- `side-car` - not UI component, which may carry effects for a paired UI component.

 ## sidecar(importer)
 - Type: HOC, `React.lazy` analog.
 Does not require `Suspense`, might provide error failback.